MinchinWeb/minchin.ca/content/pages/terms.md

 agents, and assignees, in perpetuity, without prejudice to the Webmaster's ongoing rights and privileges.
 You further represent that you have the authority to release the Webmaster from any Bogus Agreements on behalf of your employer.
+This indemnity will survive the termination of your relationship with your employer.

 <!-- Thanks Pluralistic! -->

-If the material from this Site (including Comments) is used, or can reasonably be assumed to have been used, for or to develop a commercial project ("Commercial Project"), the Webmaster shall have right to access and use, at no cost, that Commerical Project, including its most expensive and comprehensive tiers, for both personal and commerical uses.
+If the material from this Site (including Comments) is used, or can reasonably be assumed to have been used, for or to develop a commercial project ("Commercial Project"), the Webmaster shall have right to access and use, at no cost, that Commercial Project, including its most expensive and comprehensive tiers, for both personal and commercial uses.
 This right will continue even if the material from this Site is removed from the Commercial Project.
 Examples including, but limited to: a mirror of this Site, republishing pages from this Site, a genealogical database, a Large Langage Model (LLM), or an "AI" system